nathanyarnold/rIframe/README.md

     remove() - will remove DOM elements from the plugin resize() - will run the plugin on all DOM elements currently saved in the plugin setSelector() - will change which selector is used to gather DOM elements when add() is called onDOMReady

+To do:

+Add a "setRatio()" method, that will allow you to manually set the ratio of an element instead of scraping it from the DOM.

+Allow ratios to include an offset.
+For example

+    "16:9+80"  - 16 wide by 9 tall, plus 80px
+    "16:9+20%" - 16 wide by 9 tall, plus an additional 20% of the new height
+    "16:9-80"  - 16 wide by 9 tall, minus 80px
+    "16:9-20%" - 16 wide by 9 tall, minus 20% of the new height